JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Discussion

 \subsection{Constraining the NLR Size-AGN Luminosity Trend at Cosmic Noon}

 The physical size of the NLR serves as an important parameter for evaluating the influence of the AGN on its host's environment.
 Literature studies at low redshift ($z<0.6$) indicate that the typical sizes of the extended NLR range from $2$ to $20$ kpc, and are steeply correlated with AGN mid-IR luminosity at lower luminosities and flatten at approximately $10$ kpc for high AGN luminosities. ($L_{\mathrm{bol}}>10^{46} $ erg s$^{-1}$) \citep{Liu2013a, Liu2014, Hainline2013, Bennert2006, Haineline2014, Sun2017}.
-Although the NLR size-AGN luminosity relationship has been studied extensively at low redshifts, it has remained largely unexplored at higher redshifts, particularly in the range $z=2-3$, where atmospheric absorption significantly hinders ground-based observations of [\ion{O}{3}].
-As a result, studies of AGN ionization cones at cosmic noon have been predominantly limited to bright quasars (log[$L_{\mathrm{bol}}$/ erg s$^{-1}$] $\sim 46-47$) \citep{Cresci2023, Wylezalek2022, Vayner2023, Vayner2024}.
-Given the range of AGN luminosities ((log[$L_{\mathrm{bol}}$/ erg s$^{-1}$] $\sim 43-45$) of our observed NLR sample, our observations offer the opportunity to explore the NLR size-AGN luminosity relation at cosmic noon for the first time.
+Although the NLR size-AGN luminosity relationship has been studied extensively at low redshifts, it has remained largely unexplored at higher redshifts, particularly in the range $z\sim2.5-3$, where atmospheric absorption significantly hinders ground-based observations of [\ion{O}{3}].
+As a result, studies of AGN ionization cones at cosmic noon have predominantly probed AGN at $z<2.5$ \citep{Harrison2016b, Circosta2018, Kakkad2020, Tozzi2024} or the brightest quasars (log[$L_{\mathrm{bol}}$/ erg s$^{-1}$] $\sim 47$) \citep{Wylezalek2022, Vayner2023, Vayner2024}.
+Given the range of redshifts ($2.5<z<3.3$) and AGN luminosities ((log[$L_{\mathrm{bol}}$/ erg s$^{-1}$] $\sim 43-45$) of our observed NLR sample, our observations offer the opportunity to extend the NLR size-AGN luminosity relation to a previously unexplored parameter space.
 Moreover, our simulated images allow us to interpret the results of our observations and assess how observational biases may influence and potentially skew the observed NLR size-AGN luminosity trend at high redshift.
 We discuss the biasing effects of instrumental noise and cosmological dimming in \ref{subsubsection:noise_bias} and of contamination in the medium-band in \ref{subsubsection:bandwidth_bias}.